-The Detroit to Sacramento freight shipping lane is a 2,315 mile haul that takes more than 34 hours of driving to complete.
-Shipping from Michigan to California ranges from a minimum of 2243 miles and 33 hours from Redding, CA to Kalamazoo, MI, to over 2,412 miles and a minimum driving time of 36 hours on the road from Cheboygan, MI to Los Angeles, CA. The shortest route from Michigan to California is along I-80 W through Denver; however, there’s also a more southern route that uses the I-40 W, passing through Amarillo, TX.
+The Detroit to Sacramento freight shipping lane is a 2,315-mile haul that takes more than 34 hours of driving to complete.
+Michigan to California freight shipping ranges from a minimum of 2243 miles and 33 hours from Redding, CA to Kalamazoo, MI, to over 2,412 miles and a minimum driving time of 36 hours on the road from Cheboygan, MI to Los Angeles, CA. The shortest route from Michigan to California is along I-80 W through Denver.
+However, there’s also a more southern route that uses the I-40 W, passing through Amarillo, TX.

 Michigan, the Great Lakes State, is made up of two peninsulas surrounded by the world’s largest freshwater lakes.
 Southeast Michigan, the most densely populated part of the state, is home to the Detroit Metro Area and the American automotive industry.
 Further north, there’s lumber, mining and furniture manufacturing.
 Michigan borders Ontario, Canada to the east and north, across lakes Huron and Superior.
 Indiana and Ohio are to the south, and Illinois and Wisconsin are to the west, across Lake Michigan.
 Detroit is approximately 300 miles east of Chicago and 250 miles west of Toronto, Canada.
 Michigan is warm and humid in the summer, cold and snowy in the winter.
 Michigan’s climate sometimes causes delays in trucking.